ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/scikit-learn-models/create-a-dataset.md

 # Create a Dataset

 This guide demonstrates how to create and work with datasets using `jaqpotpy`.
-The `JaqpotpyDataset` class is versatile and can handle various types of data, including molecular representations (SMILES) and their descriptors.
+The `JaqpotpyTabularDataset` class is versatile and can handle various types of data, including molecular representations (SMILES) and their descriptors.

 ## Basic Setup